jcstringer/live_address/README.md

 end
 ```

 3. Use the verify method to request address verification of an address that you submit.
-The list of valid input fields can be seen [here](http://smartystreets.com/kb/liveaddress-api/rest-endpoint).
+The SmartyStreets web site contains document for valid [input fields](http://smartystreets.com/kb/liveaddress-api/rest-endpoint) and [response fields](http://smartystreets.com/kb/liveaddress-api/field-definitions).
 Note that you can limit the number of results using the optional candidates field.
-The results are returned as an array of formatted address objects, and a lookup with no results simply returns an empty array.
+The results are returned as an array of formatted ResponseParser objects, and a lookup with no results simply returns an empty array.

 ```
 => address = {